-All members are appointed by Council.
-Council will appoint the Chair from among the Committee’s members.
+All members are appointed by the RACGP Board.
+The RACGP Board will appoint the Chair from among the Committee’s members.

-The term of the co-opted Councillor commences on appointment until the expiry of their office, or their removal by Council.
+The term of the co-opted RACGP Board member commences on appointment until the expiry of their office, or their removal by the RACGP Board.
 The terms of all other Committee members commences upon their appointment and continue for two years.
 All Committee members are eligible to be reappointed.
 There is no limit to the number of membership terms.

 To ensure experience and knowledge retention, approximately half of the Committee must retire each year.
-Accordingly, initial Committee members must be appointed on terms of one or two years, with all subsequent terms being two years.
-Council may remove any Committee member at any time.
+Accordingly, initial Committee members must be appointed on terms of one or two years, with all subsequent terms being two years. the RACGP Board may remove any Committee member at any time.